Neuropsychology Outpatient Therapy Clinic

 After Neuropsychology Evaluation

 Each patient seen in the Neuropsychology Outpatient Clinic will be given the choice to have their data confidentially entered into the Neuropsychology REDCap.
 Shepherd Center’s Neuropsychology Department collects clinical and neuropsychological assessment data for ongoing anonymous or coded research to examine brain-behavior relationships.
 If your information is included in our data registry, your name and birthdate will not be used in order to protect your privacy.
-Information used will include basic demographic information, and date and type of injury.
+Information used will include basic demographic information and the date and type of injury.
 This will not require you to do anything additional now or in the future that would not otherwise be part of your evaluation.
 This is voluntary.
 You have the right to request that your information not be included in the registry for ongoing research purposes.
 Our patients and research participants are the focus of the Neuropsychology Department at Shepherd Center, and the more data collected, the better tools our neuropsychologists have to understand and treat neuropsychological diseases.